MichaelEBurton/MichaelEBurton.github.io/index.md

 <img src="colsprings.jpg" alt="Picture" width="200"/>

-Hello, welcome to my website, my name is Michael Burton and I am current a graduate student at North Carolina State University pursuing a masters degree in statistics with an anticipated graduation date in May 2020.
+Hello, welcome to my website, my name is Michael Burton and I am a recent graduate of North Carolina State University masters of statistics.
 I am currently searching for positions where I can leverage my data science, analytical, and statistical expertise.

 If you would like to learn more about my skill set you can click [here](https://michaeleburton.github.io/about/).

 ## Professional Interests
-+ Programming (Statistical or not)
++ Programming (Statistical or not; I am currently teaching myself [C++](https://github.com/MichaelEBurton/PPP_Cpp))
 + Statistical Data Analysis
-+ Machine Learning (I'm currently in a [deep learning reading group](https://github.com/AlvinSheng/SLG-Deep-Learning))
++ Machine Learning (I'm was recently in a [deep learning reading group](https://github.com/AlvinSheng/SLG-Deep-Learning))

 ## Hobbies
 + Canoeing (**not kayaking!**)